 Pier G is the first milestone for bringing the future vision of Terminal 3 into the present.
 When the new terminal officially opens, it will comprise the main building and Piers G, H and J, thus also concluding the first construction phase.
 Frankfurt Airport is getting ready to handle the growing numbers of passengers by concurrently planning and implementing the first and second phases.

 While work on the first construction phase of Terminal 3 was already in full swing in December 2018, initial preparations also began on the neighboring construction site of Pier G. Apron areas were demolished, stabilizing walls were installed and earth excavated.
 The first supply lines for the necessary infrastructure were also laid.
 In June 2019, the "ready, set, go" was given to start the construction!
-The goal is to complete Pier G by the 2021 winter flight schedule.
+Construction is expected to be completed in 2021, the commissioning is planned for 2022, taking into account the demand situation.
 This means that the participating construction companies and their employees are about to sprint on a marathon route.
 They have to plan efficiently and carry out the upcoming construction steps both quickly and precisely.
 Everything must work together perfectly so that the finish line is reached on time.

 In order to meet these tight schedules, prefabricated constructions are used.
 They are cast in concrete beforehand and delivered to the construction site ready for use.
 This allows for much faster construction progress than producing all elements on site.
 Columns, slabs and beams that serve to increase the load-bearing capacity of e Pier G’s ceilings are installed as finished parts.
 A large chain crane is used for this process.